orthanc-mirrors/orthanc-book/Sphinx/source/plugins/object-storage.rst

 The **UseTransferManager** configuration is used to select the `Transfer Manager <https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/examples-s3-transfermanager.html>`__ mode in the AWS SDK client.
 This option was introduced in version 2.3.0.
 If set to false (default value), the default "object" mode is used.

+The **StorageClass** configuration is used to select the `Storage Class <https://aws.amazon.com/s3/storage-classes/>`__ of the uploaded files.
+This option was introduced in version 2.5.0.
+Allowed values are ``"STANDARD", "REDUCED_REDUNDANCY", "STANDARD_IA", "ONEZONE_IA", "INTELLIGENT_TIERING", "GLACIER", "DEEP_ARCHIVE", "OUTPOSTS", "GLACIER_IR", "SNOW"``.
+Note that, so far, Orthanc has not been tested against "cold" or "archive" storage classes.
+If the configuration is not set, Orthanc won't force any value and the default value defined by AWS will be used (the ``"STANDARD"`` class at the time of this release).

 **Important:** On Microsoft Windows, it is recommended to set the environment variable ``AWS_EC2_METADATA_DISABLED`` to ``true`` to